Package 'nanonext'

 method

-(optional) the HTTP method (defaults to 'GET' if not specified).
+(optional) the HTTP method as a character string.
+Defaults to 'GET' if not specified, and could also be 'POST', 'PUT' etc.

 headers